ICING SHEET INSTRUCTIONS

 IF YOUR PRINT PACKAGE IS COLD (winter time only) – Give it time to come to room temperature before handling.
 Cold prints are more fragile than those at room temperature.

 WHEN TO APPLY

 If you are using butter cream or any other harder frosting, the image can be placed on at your convenience, but not more than 24 hours prior to the event.
 Depending on how wet your frosting is the image will begin to fade with too much moisture.
-If you are concerned about fading, place the image on the cake within an hour of the event.
+If you are concerned about fading, place the image on the cake within a few hours of the event.

 YOU CAN USE FROSTING SHEETS ON

 WHITE BUTTERCREAM FROSTING is best but any type of frosting will work.
 Frosting must be thick (whipped cream is not recommended, only on border decorations).